fmuwanguzi/Snake-game/README.md

     }
 ```

-This allowed me to have an end of game message using an if statemtent and a gameOver funcion
+This allowed me to have an end of game message using an if statemtent and a gameOver funcion that displays you lost on the screen

 ```javascript
 function collision(){